05 Jul How to Create a LUXURY Bridal Look – The Ultimate Guide

 - How to shop for exclusive bridal pieces

-- How to design your bridal colour palette
+- Design your bridal colour palette

 - Vintage luxury VS Modern luxe

-- Why luxury doesn’t necessarily equal expensive
+- Luxury doesn’t always equal expensive

 - How to look for great craftsmanship